vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

 1. Click **Add Subnet**.

 1. In **IP Subnet**, specify the VIP network subnet CIDR.

+> ✅ The Avi controller will attempt to find a subnet corresponding to the
+> network selected.
+There is a chance that its CIDR range or netmask
+> might be incorrect.
+>
+> If that's the case, check the
+> "Exclude Discovered Subnets for Virtual Service Placement" checkbox
+> to remove this discovered subnet from the list of available subnets.

 1. Click **Add Static IP Address Pool** to specify the IP address pool for the VIPs and Service Engine.
 The range must be a subset of the network CIDR configured in **IP Subnet**.
   ![](./img/tko-on-vsphere-with-tanzu/image21.jpg)